 The effective range for the device was also limited to roughly 40 feet in any given direction from the unit.
 Depending on your layout, this could be effective for most residential homes but could have limitations in multi-floor settings or areas outside the MicroCells line of sight.

-An in-home AT&T cell signal booster can handle 4G and LTE speeds and is a great replacement for the AT&T Microcell.
+An AT&T cell signal booster is a great replacement for the discontinued AT&T Microcell.

 All AT&T signal boosters are designed for compatibility with all major U.S. mobile carrier networks—not just AT&T. Meaning that coworkers or family members can enjoy the same enhanced cell coverage—no matter who they use for mobile service.
 Likewise, there are no limitations to the number of users who can benefit from the existing outside cell signal being amplified throughout the office or home where your booster is installed.